 A Synthesis of Tonto Basin Prehistory: The Roosevelt Archaeology Studies, 1989 to 1998

-Part of the Roosevelt Platform Mound Study: Summary and Synthesis Reports project
+Part of the Roosevelt Platform Mound Study: Summary and Synthesis Reports (DRAFT) project

 Editor(s): Glen E. Rice

 Between 1989 and 1993, the Bureau of Reclamation funded four archaeological projects in Tonto Basin of central Arizona, all associated with the modification of the Theodore Roosevelt Dam.
 The projects were assigned different research objectives and were conducted by separate research teams.
 The Roosevelt Bajada Survey (RBS) was a sampling survey by SWCA Inc. of portions of the bajada and foothills surrounding Tonto Basin.
 The Roosevelt Rural Sites Study (RRSS) conducted by Statistical Research focused on small agricultural and habitation sites in the rural areas away from the large settlements in the basin.
 Desert Archaeology Inc. of Tucson was responsible for the Roosevelt Community Development Study (RCDS), and their aim was to provide a longitudinal record of the history of occupation of Tonto Basin.
 The Roosevelt Platform Mound Study (RPMS), conducted by the Office of Cultural Resource Management at Arizona State University (ASU), studied the organization of Classic period platform mound complexes.
 As the study progressed, Reclamation modified the Platform Mound Study to include the investigation of a series of 44 sites on the bajada that had been identified in the survey conducted by SWCA.